Reinhard-Pilz-Dynatrace/dynatrace-sqs-events/README.md

 | **DLQ detection** | Prefixes title and enriches metadata |
 | **Terraform deployment** | Uses latest GitHub release automatically |
 | **No build required** | Prebuilt binary is downloaded for you |

+## ❓ FAQ

+**Q:** Do I need to build or compile anything?
+**A:** No. Terraform automatically downloads the prebuilt binary from the latest GitHub release.

+**Q:** What happens if Dynatrace is temporarily unavailable?
+**A:** The Lambda invocation will fail, and SQS retries automatically according to your queue’s redrive policy.

+**Q:** Can I use multiple queues?
+**A:** Yes, deploy separate Lambda instances for each queue you want to monitor.